FabienCoutant/SparkUp/docs/contracts/interfaces/ICampaignFactory.md

 # ICampaignFactory

-The Campaign factory facilitate the deployment of new campaigns
+The Campaign factory facilitate the storage of campaign addresses

 > Interface for the CampaignFactory contract